 All I’m thinking is that it’s late, I haven’t had dinner, I need to back down that dark route, and I didn’t want to waste time hearing about this cove or that cove… at least not right now.

 Adamas, the Port Town

 I checked a few of the restaurants along the port, carefully avoiding the English football crowds.
 One looked promising and I was second in line for a table.
-At that moment, a patron at a table in front called the waiter over and said, “I think there is something wrong with these beans.”
+All of a sudden, a woman at a table in front called the waiter over and said, “I think there is something wrong with these beans.”

-A few more doors down there were a variety of people dining outside and this, too, looked promising.
+A few doors down there was a different restaurant with a variety of people dining outside and this, too, looked promising.
 Menu items were a mix of Greek, Italian and an assortment of what you’d expect at a TGIFridays.
 Whatever.
 The dining choices were not like the Naxos food I sampled a few days ago.
 It was much more commercial.